-Clearly, the financial burden of putting-on, or even attending a wedding is something to think about.
+Clearly, the financial burden of putting on, or even attending a wedding is something to think about.
 However, with proper planning, it’s possible to keep wedding costs under control!

-In this article, we hope to share a few financial tips so you can enjoy your day without depleting your savings.
+In this article, we hope to share a few financial tips so you can enjoy your special day without depleting your savings.

 If You’re Planning a Wedding

 Using Outside Professionals: Depending on where you hold your reception, following the wedding, there is a chance that you could face an additional fee if you hire outside vendors.
-For example, if you have a friend who is a florist and you planned on using them to save money, it could actually end up costing you more!
+For example, if you have a friend who is a florist and you plan on using them to save money, it could actually end up costing you more!
 To avoid this, check to see if the wedding venue you chose has a preferred or required vendor list.

 Cake Cutting and Corkage Fees: As ridiculous as it sounds, some event venues have been known to charge around $2-$5 per guest for cutting the cake, and even an additional $1.50-$3.00 for every bottle the staff opens!
-While this may not be verbally communicated, it is important to be aware of since it would be written into your wedding contract.
+While this may not be verbally communicated, it is important to be aware of it since it would be written in your wedding contract.

 Overtime Costs: When planning the whole event, you have booked the DJ, photographer, and wait staff for a certain amount of time.
-If your wedding were to run a little longer than expected, they will start charging per hour!
+If your wedding were to run a little longer than expected, they would start charging per hour!
 This can easily cause you to go over your budget in the course of an extra half hour!
-You can avoid this by being realistic on how long the event will be, and if necessary, get the overtime costs in writing so you know what to expect if you do decide to keep the party going.
+You can avoid this by being realistic about how long the event will be, and if necessary, get the overtime costs in writing so you know what to expect if you do decide to keep the party going.

 Taxes and Gratuities: It is so easy to overlook the additional cost of taxes and gratuities when planning a wedding.
 While there is no getting around paying taxes, paying the entire bill in one lump sum can help lower your overall costs.
 It is prudent financial planning to allocate a portion of your budget toward covering these costs.